-The project has been spear-headed by NexGen Energy, a renewable energy developer in the province.
+The project has been spear-headed by The Smart Energy Company, a renewable energy developer in the province.
 President Mark McAloon says this project could easily be expanded.

 “It is kind of small in comparison to other ones around the world, but it is a big step forward for solar in New Brunswick,” said McAloon.